solarce/grubernaut.blog/_posts/2014-12-08-kitchen-magic.md

 ---

 # Creating some kitchen magic with Puppet
-At my current organization (The lovely folks at [Minted](http://www.minted.com)), we use Puppet for configuration management.
-At first I was fairly skeptical of using Puppet, having learned Chef in a past life, but I have given it my all.
-The main thing that has bugged me, however, about learning and using Puppet is the lack of a prescribed testing framework.
-There are other tools that are still maturing every day and actually work quite well for their designed purpose.
-[Beaker](https://github.com/puppetlabs/beaker) is one such tool that works fairly well for it's designed purpose.
-The only hangup that our organization had with Beaker is the dependency of a Puppet Master.
-We currently run a masterless Puppet, using Git and Fabric to schedule and kickoff Puppet runs on individual nodes.
-We needed a localized testing framework to test our Puppet manifests and modules without changing our whole internal infrastructure.
+At my current organization (The lovely folks at [Minted](http://www.minted.com)), we use [Puppet](http://puppetlabs.com/puppet/what-is-puppet) for configuration management.
+At first I was unsure of how to get up to speed on using Puppet, having gotten used [Chef](http://chef.io) and it's development ecosystem in a past life, but I decided to give it my all.
+The main thing that has bugged me, about learning and using Puppet is the lack of a prescribed testing framework.
+There are tools that are still maturing every day and actually work quite well for their designed purpose.
+[Beaker](https://github.com/puppetlabs/beaker) is one such tool that works fairly well, but Beaker has a dependency on a Puppet Master.
+We currently run a masterless Puppet, using Git and Fabric, to schedule and orchestrate Puppet runs on individual nodes.
+We needed a localized testing framework to test our Puppet manifests and modules without changing our whole internal infrastructure and I set out to find one.

 Some of the key requirements that we held for a testing framework were: